Do Rats Eat Cockroaches?

 Surprisingly, roaches make a good meal for rats and mice especially if they are kept on a diet.
 Those that eat fresh vegetables, meat, and fruits are the best for rodents.
 Clean roaches can also be fried, boiled, or salted for rats and mice to eat.
 You will be amazed by how much they will enjoy feeding on them.

-Do rats keep roaches away
+Do rats keep roaches away?

 Roaches are afraid of rats because they are a danger to them.
 However, you cannot depend on rats keep roaches away because they only eat them as an alternative.
-Only starved rats will eat roaches out of desperation.
-It is a serious hustle for rats to chase and catch cockroaches and this is a last option for them.

-Do rats eat roach bait?
+Do Rats eat Roach bait?

 If a rat happens to eat a roach’s bait, it will also get poisoned.
 The amount of poison consumed is what will determine if they will die or not.
 Rats can tolerate more poison as compared to tiny bugs and cockroach bait will only kill them if they consume it in significant amounts.